Highbeek/DocApp/README.md

 ## Features

 - **Navigation**: Users can navigate between different screens/pages of the app using the Expo Router navigation system.
-- **Page Screens**: The app includes multiple screens/pages to simulate different sections of the Tesla mobile app, such as vehicle information, controls, settings, etc.
+- **Page Screens**: The app includes multiple screens/pages to simulate different sections of the doc app, such as doctors, user, appointment and search page.
 - **UI Elements**: The UI elements used in the app resemble the design and style of the Tesla app, providing a familiar and intuitive user experience.

 ## Installation